remigerme/typst-polytechnique/report/README.md

-# Typst Polytechnique package
+# Typst Polytechnique report template

-A Typst package for Polytechnique student reports.
+A Typst template for Polytechnique student reports.

-For a short introduction to Typst features and detailled information about the package, check the [guide](https://github.com/remigerme/typst-polytechnique/blob/main/guide.pdf) (available from the repo only).
+For a short introduction to Typst features and detailled information about the package, check the [guide](guide.pdf) (available from the repo only).

 ## Usage

-If you want to use it on local, make sure you have the font "New Computer Modern Sans" installed.
+If you want to use the template locally, make sure you have the font "New Computer Modern Sans" installed.

 Define variables at the top of the template :